droveda/az-204-study/NOTES02.md

     * scope = https://storage.azure.com/.default
   * POST request with the following URL: https://login.microsoftonline.com/<account-id>/oauth/v2.0/token
 * Go to the storage account and copy the blob URL
-  * Execute a GET request to the URL that was copied, send the request and it will answer with a 404 wichi is expected.
+  * Execute a GET request to the URL that was copied, send the request and it will answer with a 404 which is expected.
   * Add the following headers:
     * Authorization = Bearer <the-token-that-was-generated-before>
     * x-ms-version = 2017-11-09